carloslievanot/EscapeRoom/README.md

 ### Game Logics

 The game's flow is managed by a set of game logics, ensuring tasks are completed in a logical sequence.
 Opening doors and progressing through the game is directly linked to your accomplishments.
-- The first challenge is in the living room, turning the lights on or off will give you a four digit number to open the door to the master bedroom.
+- The first challenge is in the living room, turning the lights on or off will give you a four digit number to open the door to the bedroom.
-- In the master bedroom, turn on the TV and on one of the channels you will find a four digit number to open the bathroom door.
+- In the bedroom, turn on the TV and on one of the channels you will find a four digit number to open the bathroom door.
 - In the bathroom, go to the scale and find a way to find a weight that will give you the numbers to escape!
 ---